 Keep scrolling to discover the Great Lakes region's top Physics colleges.

 The rankings below showcase the top Physical Sciences schools in the Great Lakes region for Physics students.
 Read the full ranking methodology to discover the way we chose the colleges that appear on this list.

 University of Michigan - Ann Arbor is a good decision for students pursuing a Physics degree.
 Physics graduates from University of Michigan - Ann Arbor receive an earnings boost of approximately 5.8% over the average earnings of physics majors.
-The location in a large urban center is wonderful for young people seeking ample choices for networking, excitement, and discovery.
+This school is one of the largest schools in Michigan.

 It's hard to beat University of Notre Dame if you wish to pursue Physics as a major.
-In addition to its bachelor's programs, University of Notre Dame offers graduate degrees in Physics.
+Students who graduate from this program report average early career income of $58,962 and mid-career income of $107,520.
 The specific location of Notre Dame, Indiana, is decent for learners who favor a quiet, suburban area.

 It's difficult to beat University of Wisconsin - Madison if you wish to pursue Physics as a major.
 University of Wisconsin - Madison physics graduates make 6.1% more than the typical physics student.
 The setting in a large urban center is wonderful for students seeking ample choices for networking, excitement, and discovery.

 It's hard to beat Ohio State University - Main Campus if you wish to pursue Physics as a major.
 In addition to its bachelor's programs, Ohio State University - Main Campus offers graduate degrees in Physics.
-Positioned in Columbus, Ohio, this university is best suited for students who flourish in an urban atmosphere.
+With more than 20,000 undergraduates, this institution is one of the biggest schools in the country.